harishrh887/Ideal-Sampling/README.md

 Write a simple Python program for the construction and reconstruction of ideal, natural, and flattop sampling.
 # Tools required

--Google colab
+Google colab

--Python IDE
+Python IDE

--Numpy library
+Numpy library

--computer/Laptop
+computer/Laptop

--Internet connection
+Internet connection

 # Program